I must confess.

 - Loosen the cheesecake from the rim of the pan and remove the rim.
 Top with salted caramel, the rest of the chopped Snickers, and/or peanuts.
 Cut into slices and serve chilled.
 Cover leftover cheesecake and store in the refrigerator for up to 4 days.

-Make ahead tip: This cheesecake can be made the day before.
+- Make Ahead Instructions: This cheesecake can be made the day before.
 It has to chill for quite some time before serving.
 See step 7.
 Another way to make this cheesecake ahead of time is to freeze it.
 Cheesecake can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator before serving.

 Try my Snickers caramel tart next 🙂